 There are a lot of myths about annuities.
 With so many types to choose from, figuring what is factual and what isn't about them can be a challenge.
 To help you understand how annuities work, here are six of the most common misnomers about them.

 Although annuities share many common attributes, each annuity type has its own set of rules.
 In general, an annuity is a contract between you and an insurance company in which you make a lump sum payment or series of payments and, in return, you receive a regular income stream at some point in the future.
 There are a range of options, but typically they fall into two categories – an immediate annuity and a deferred annuity.
-An immediate annuity allows you to make a lump-sum deposit and immediately start drawing income.
-With a deferred annuity, you give an insurance company premium and the company provides options to allow for an income stream when elected.
-Typically, you’d not start getting payments until years down the road.
+With an immediate annuity, you make a lump-sum deposit and immediately start drawing income.
+With a deferred annuity, you pay premium to an insurance company and when elected, the company provides pay out options to receive an income stream at a later date.

-Many annuities give you the option to withdraw a portion of the contract without a penalty.
-Some annuities may require a waiting period before you can access the full value.
-You may be subject to fees and penalties for an early withdrawal, but many insurance companies allow you to take up to 10% of the accumulation value per year without paying fees.
+Many annuities give you the option to withdraw a portion of the contract without a penalty.1 Some annuities may require a waiting period before you can access the full value of the annuity.2 You may be subject to fees and penalties for an early withdrawal so you would want to check on specific features with your financial professional.

 Most annuity types have no maintenance or annual fees.
-Those that do will have varying fees depending on the type of annuity and any additional benefits it may provide.
-Annuities can offer valuable features that aren’t typical of other investment options, like tax deferral, income guarantees, guaranteed minimum values or even a guaranteed minimum death benefit.
-Your annuity contract should be transparent about costs.
-Make sure you understand any fees associated with the annuity and the benefits it can offer, then weigh those against other products.
+Some annuities have varying fees depending on the type of annuity and any additional benefits it may provide.
+Annuities can offer valuable features that aren’t typical of other retirement options, like tax deferral, income guarantees, or even a guaranteed minimum death benefit.
+Work with your financial professional to help you understand any fees associated with the annuity and the benefits it can offer and compare against other products.

-If you don't want the insurance company to keep your contract value when you die, you can choose an annuity payout option that allows for that.
-Everything the annuity can and cannot do should be written in your contact.
-Many people correctly understand that an insurance company will keep the remaining value if they have a "life-only" payment option within an annuity contract, but life-only is just one of many payment options you can choose from for an annuity contract.
+You can choose an annuity payout option, which offers a death benefit to your beneficiaries.
+Everything the annuity can and cannot do is included in your contact.
+Many people correctly understand that an insurance company keeps the remaining annuity value if the "life-only" payment option is selected within an annuity contract.
+The life-only payout option is just one of many payment options you can choose from for an annuity contract.

-Annuities can be excellent tools for accumulation and income, no matter your age.
-Many young workers are using annuities as a tax-deferred way to save for their future.
-Of course, no two situations are the same.
-It’s important to seek tax advice from a qualified tax professional when purchasing an annuity to understand any withdrawal penalties that may apply.
+Annuities can be excellent tools for tax-deferred growth accumulation over time and an income stream.
+Many young workers can use annuities as a tax-deferred way to save for their future.3 No two situations are the same.
+It’s important to seek tax advice from a qualified tax professional before purchasing an annuity to understand any withdrawal penalties that may apply.

-Interest credited on any annuity will compound on a tax-deferred basis until you begin taking out funds.
-Over time, you may have the potential to build more retirement income than you would have been able to had your earnings been taxed as income.
-While IRAs and 401(k)s also offer tax deferral, those contributions typically have a yearly cap.
+Interest credited on an annuity can grow on a tax-deferred basis until you begin taking out funds.
+You may have the potential to build more retirement income over the long term.
+While IRAs and 401(k)s also offer tax deferral, those contributions typically are subject to IRS contribution limits.
 Fixed annuities commonly have no annual IRS contribution limits.
 Fixed annuities are long-term, tax-deferred products and can be a valuable option if you are looking to grow your retirement.